-Teacher Certified teachers (or teachers with a letter of permission) employed by a school district on a continuous basis, full-time or part-time, excluding superintendents, assistant/deputy superintendents, principals, vice-principals, and directors of instruction.

-TPP Teachers' Pension Plan
+Teacher Certified teachers (or teachers with a letter of permission) employed by a school district on a continuous basis, full-time or part-time, excluding superintendents, assistant/deputy superintendents, principals, vice-principals, and directors of instruction. ТРР Teachers' Pension Plan and receipt of proceeds for services to be delivered in a future period.

-Transportation Costs of activities related to the conveyance of students to and from school on a regular basis and direct supervision of busing.

-TTOC Teacher Teaching on Call

-Unearned Revenue Unearned revenue includes tuition fees received for courses to be delivered in future periods and receipt of proceeds for services to be delivered in a future period.
 Revenue will be recognized in that future period when the services are provided.

+Transportation Costs of activities related to the conveyance of students to and from school on a regular basis and direct supervision of husing telephone providers (this would include all costs related to the Next Generation Network).
+VOIP Voice Over IP telephony

+TTOC Teacher Teaching on Call Unearned Revenue Unearned revenue includes tuition fees received for courses to be delivered in future periods